shriyadindi/Image-gallery/README.md

 # Image-gallery
-AN image gallery made using HTML, CSS and JavaScript.
+An image gallery made using HTML, CSS and JavaScript.